Avram Imbroane: Early career

 Passionate about the nationalist cause, Imbroane decided to leave Hungary after only a year worth of law training.
 He moved to the Kingdom of Romania, and entered the University of Bucharest's Faculty of Letters.
 He quit when his mother asked him not to leave the Banat behind.
 Seeking a compromise, Imbroane traveled to the Duchy of Bukovina, which was largely inhabited by educated Romanians and under direct Austrian rule.
-Enlisting at Czernowitz University's school of theology, he went on to study for a while at the University of Berlin, also attending lectures in Economic and Political Science at Munich, Breslau, and Posen.
+Enlisting at Czernowitz University's school of theology, he went on to study for a while at the Friedrich Wilhelm University of Berlin, also attending lectures in Economic and Political Science at the Ludwig-Maximilians-Universität München, the University of Breslau, and the Lubrański Academy in Poznań.
 Upon his return, he was awarded a Doctor of Divinity diploma in 1907, and married Sofia born Tarnovțchi, a Bukovinian schoolteacher who was six years his junior.
 They had four children together.

 Imbroane declined an offer to teach theology at Czernowitz in order to pursue educational and political work among the Romanian Banatians, who had financed his final years of study.
 He settled in Lugoj, where, by the time of World War I, he was an Orthodox deacon.
 He became one of the leading contributors to the city newspaper, Drapelul, joining efforts with his former schoolteacher, Valeriu Braniște.
 Elected president of the Traders' Guild, Imbroane was also involved with various other cultural and social causes.
 He led a theatrical society and singing club, and wrote one theatrical play: Din Heidelbergul de altădată ("Scenes of the Past in Heidelberg").
 In his works of literature and journalism, he often used pen names, including Abd., Ion, I-ne, Luno Caid, Raportor, W. Finic, and N. Finic.